pilotmoon/PopClip-Extensions/README-beta.md

 # PopClip Extensions

-*This documentation applies to PopClip [latest beta version](https://pilotmoon.com/popclip/download).*
+*This documentation is for the PopCLip [Beta Release](https://pilotmoon.com/popclip/download).
+It has been updated for PopClip Build 3317.*

 ## Introduction